informalsystems/modelator/tests/cli/test_load_without_config.md

 [2]
 ```

-Run `check` with a non existing config file should fail:
+Running `check` with a non existing config file should fail:

 ```sh
 $ modelator check --config-path non-existing-file